When and why are principal component scores a good tool for visualizing high-dimensional data?: Pervasiveness and eigenvalues

-scaling linearly with the dimension, while the remaining $p-3$ eigenvalues are constant.
-Each of the spiked eigenvalues represents one block of variables and the importance of the block is determined by the proportion $r_{j}$ and the degree of correlation within the cluster $\rho_{j}$.
+all scaling linearly with the dimension $p$.
+The remaining $p-3$ eigenvalues are constant and do not depend on $p$.
+Each spiked eigenvalue represents one block of variables and the importance of the block is determined by the proportion $r_{j}$ and the degree of correlation $\rho_{j}$ within the block.
 A pervasive eigenvector can therefore also be interpreted as a block of variables, where the dimension is a non-vanishing proportion of the total number of variables.